 When the five small water systems in Hampton County, South Carolina decided to band together to create the Lowcountry Regional Water System (LRWS), they, like many other small water systems across the country, faced a number of managerial and financial obstacles.
 Among these challenges were a flat growth rate, degraded and inadequate infrastructure, artificially low rates, and an economically disadvantaged population.
-Each of the five communities in this rural county had not only a different rate level, but also a different rate structure, with monthly rates for 5,000 gallons of water and sewer service ranging from as low as $36.50 to as high as $62.67.
-Whether the rates of the new, regionalized water system were “affordable” for all customers became a top concern for the LRWS.
+Each of the five communities in this rural county had not only a different rate level but also a different rate structure, with monthly rates for 5,000 gallons of water and sewer service ranging from as low as $36.50 to as high as $62.67.
+Customer affordability of water service within the regionalized system became a top concern for the LRWS.

 Measures of Affordability

 The Lowcountry Regional Water System is not alone.
 Increasingly, many water and wastewater systems are concerned about whether their services are affordable for their customers.
 Perhaps the most common measure of water and wastewater affordability is “Percent MHI”—that is, the percentage of the monthly income the median household within a community would spend for an average monthly amount of water and wastewater (say 5,000 gallons).
 It is a measure that typically features as one of the benchmarking dials on the EFC’s Water and Wastewater Rates Dashboards.

 There are known problems with using Percent MHI as the only indicator of affordability.
 It’s better to assess affordability using a range of metrics, not just one, in order to get a more comprehensive view of affordability for different groups of customers.